Monday, July 22, 2024

 Book 13: Jane Eyre by Charlotte Bronte

-I'm glad I read this book, but I didn't particularly like.
+I'm glad I read this book, but I didn't particularly like it.
 Of course, it doesn't help that I knew about the mad wife in the attic well before I read the book.

 I didn't care for the 19th century language.
 Another annoying thing was that sometimes two people would talk in the same paragraph.
 Even worse, sometimes Jane's thoughts were set off in quotation marks.
 I don't know if it was the author's or the editor's choice, but it got confusing.